PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

   we do our own.
 </p>

-> Though the German Developer PIRANHA BYTES has not even signed a distribution or publishing contract, it's already attracting tremendous attention from publishers and gamers.
-(MCV USA 01/1998)

-> The word is that even highly anticipated games like Ultima: Ascension look dull compared with GOTHIC's highly detailed and incredibly fast engine.
-And the game is already being touted by insiders for its breakthrough concepts.
+> Though the German Developer PIRANHA BYTES has not even signed a distribution or publishing contract, it's already attracting tremendous attention from publishers and gamers. <!--The word is that even highly anticipated games like Ultima: Ascension look dull compared with GOTHIC's highly detailed and incredibly fast engine.--> And the game is already being touted by insiders for its breakthrough concepts.
 (MCV USA 01/1998)

 ## What's Gothic?